yamaton/codeforces-sample-tests/README.md

-CodeForces Automatic Testing with Samples
+CodeForces Automatic Scraping and Testing
 =========================================

-Check your code against the Codeforces sample input and output.
-The script web-scrapes the problem you specify, and then test your code against the sample cases.
+Test your Codeforces solution against sample cases with ease!
+This script scrapes sample input and output of the problem you specify, and then test your code against the sample cases.
 The script can handle Python, C++, Haskell, and Scala.

 ### Requirement

--   Internet Connection
 -   Python 3.x
 -   [Beautiful Soup 4](<http://www.crummy.com/software/BeautifulSoup/>)